chronopio/privid/apps/frontend/README.md

 git clone <YOUR_GIT_URL>

 # Step 2: Navigate to the project directory.
-cd <YOUR_PROJECT_NAME>
+cd <YOUR_PROJECT_NAME>/apps/frontend

 # Step 3: Install the necessary dependencies.
-npm i
+bun install

 # Step 4: Start the development server with auto-reloading and an instant preview.
-npm run dev
+bun run dev
 ```

 **Edit a file directly in GitHub**

 -   Navigate to the desired file(s).
 -   Click the "Edit" button (pencil icon) at the top right of the file view.
 -   Make your changes and commit the changes.

 **Use GitHub Codespaces**

 -   Navigate to the main page of your repository.
 -   Click on the "Code" button (green button) near the top right.
 -   Select the "Codespaces" tab.
 -   Click on "New codespace" to launch a new Codespace environment.
 -   Edit files directly within the Codespace and commit and push your changes once you're done.

 ## What technologies are used for this project?

 This project is built with:

 -   Vite
 -   TypeScript
 -   React
 -   shadcn-ui
 -   Tailwind CSS

 ## How can I deploy this project?